Life-Stats/Life-Stats/README.md

 - Peter Montano-- https://www.linkedin.com/in/petermontano/
 - Dylan Greathouse-- https://www.linkedin.com/in/dylan-greathouse/

+# DESCRIPTION
+ Life Stats turns your life into a fascinating sequence of facts and numbers.
+Enter in your birthday and enjoy the reflective and informational journey that awaits you!
+Now, let's see what's happened since you were born, we've calculated; breaths, blinks, heartbeats, years asleep, dream days, extinction estimates, holidays, hair growth and more!

 # TECH STACK

 | FRAMEWORKS | LIBRARIES             | LANGUAGES  | TESTING    | DATABASES  | TOOLS          |